 Our take: While Ethos offers an excellent no-med term life insurance policy for people in good health, what sets it apart from its competitors is its life insurance option for seniors.
 Most seniors up to age 85 have guaranteed approval, regardless of their medical profile.
 Its expansive availability makes it a top choice for applicants who might not be able to get coverage elsewhere.

 If you’re looking for affordable life insurance without the long wait times, you will find what you need from Ethos.
-Ethos is a relatively young online insurer that uses predictive analytics and artificial intelligence but is backed by legacy companies, including Legal & General America and Munich Re, one of the largest reinsurance companies.
-It’s also attracted funding from noted investment firms SoftBank and Goldman Sachs as well as celebrity investors, including rapper Jay-Z, actor Will Smith, and basketball player Kevin Durant.
+Ethos is a relatively young online insurer that uses predictive analytics and artificial intelligence but is backed by legacy companies, including Legal & General, Ameritas Life Insurance Corp. and TruStage.
+It’s also attracted funding from investors such as Sequoia, Accel, GV and Goldman Sachs as well as celebrity investors, including rapper Jay-Z, actors Will Smith and Robert Downey Jr., and basketball player Kevin Durant.

 Trustworthiness: The Better Business Bureau evaluates businesses on their behavior, trustworthiness, and performance.
 A business with a high ranking from the BBB can be trusted to meet its commitments.
 The BBB gives Ethos an A+.